DPlugins-Archive/dplugins.github.io__docs-jekyll/_plugins/swiss-knife-bricks/getting-started/scripts-manager.md

 ![](../../img/sc_manager_1.png)

-## Enable files upload

-For self-hosting scripts, we use WordPress media uploaded and save scripts inside the media upload folder.
-WordPress does not allow .js and .css file types to be uploaded by default.
-That is why you must check "Allow CSS/JS Uploads."
-If you use scripts from CDN, you will not need this option enabled.

 ## Add new script

 Navigate to the Swiss Knife `Bricks > Scripts Manager` and press "+ Add New Script"